Available in big data analytics.

 Output layer

-The output layer will contain all original fields from the area features as well as a COUNT field.
-If you chose to configure summary fields, those fields would also be calculated for the output layer.
+The output layer contains all original fields from the area features and the COUNT field.
+The COUNT field represents the number of point features from the target data aggregated into this polygon feature.
+The data type of the COUNT field is Float64.
+If you configure summary fields, those fields are also calculated for the output layer.

-Lines and areas cannot be aggregated within boundaries using the Aggregate Points tool.
+Lines and polygons cannot be aggregated within boundaries using the Aggregate Points tool.